Emmanuel10701/Technical_assessment/README.md

 ## Conclusion 🎯

 This AI Chat System provides a foundation for building intelligent chatbots and integrates modern technologies for scalable deployment.
 It offers a user-friendly experience with secure authentication and real-time token management.
 The suggested future improvements, such as neural network integration and DevOps practices, will significantly enhance the system's capabilities, making it more efficient and scalable.

-## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details.
-"""